 jobs regarding social media, internet, and programming.

-Ramazan Yay has been working at various
+Ramazan Yay has worked at various

 yacht design firms as an exterior and